NORTH SIDE GRAIN CO

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-to 4 cents higher; wheat futures are 2 to 6 cents higher.
+are 10 to 11 cents higher; wheat futures are 5 to 7 cents higher.

 David M. Fiala